It is important to learn which health screenings are most important to women as they reach midlife.

 Speak with your doctor about how often this procedure must be done and make an appointment as soon as possible.
 Women who neglect to get this screening may increase their risk of developing cancer or other problems and can miss out on all the benefits of early detection.
 It is better to be safe than sorry, so contact your doctor today.

-Clinical Breast Exam: Complementary to a mammogram, a clinic breast exam is an extra precaution performed by a nurse, nurse practitioner, physician assistant or doctor.
+Clinical Breast Exam: Complementary to a mammogram, a clinical breast exam is an extra precaution performed by a nurse, nurse practitioner, physician assistant or doctor.
 Though mammograms are quite effective, most women should use both exams to ensure optimal safety and assurance.

 Women usually begin receiving this exam at age 20 and it is repeated every one to three years for women between 20 and 40 years of age.
 This test may be able to detect lumps and other signs of breast cancer.
 This same exam can be used at home by women to check for lumps or changes in breasts, and is referred to as a breast self-exam.